fwv/kiko/README.md

 you can learn more in [Netty:Home](http://netty.io/)

 ##Simple
 Still developing...
 I will try my best make kiko simple to use.

+##Landmark
+*2016/09/13 I suddenly began to make kiko.
+*2016/09/14 kiko has netty c/s and slf4j log4j(I found StackOverFlower is a wonderful place lol...)